 One could say the exact same thing about the Hawaiian islands.
 Maui and Oahu are different in some cases different as daylight and dark.

 Let's not stop there.

 I have also visited Cyprus before.
 It is another beautiful island in the Mediterranean.
-However, were a person to only visit a certain part of Cyprus they might only get a certain part of the story of what life on Cyprus is like.
+However, were a person to only visit a certain part of Cyprus (the southern part) they might only get a certain part of the story of what life on Cyprus is like.
 Why is this?
-It is because the northern end of Cyprus is a part of Turkey, so one could visit northern Cyprus and get a whole different point of view on what life on Cyprus is like.
+It is because the northern end of Cyprus is a separate republic politically linked to Turkey, so one could visit northern Cyprus and get a whole different point of view on what life on Cyprus is like.

-Now, islands are beautiful and wonderful, but we can see I think that visiting an island has many issues connected to it if we wish to develop an accurate understanding of the individual island itself or a collection of islands.
+Now, islands are beautiful and wonderful, but we can see I think that visiting an island (or a group of islands) has many issues connected to it if we wish to develop an accurate understanding of the individual island itself or a collection of islands.

 Now, how does all of this relate to the Bible and to our understanding of it?
 Very much if we just have "eyes to see" and "ears to hear."

 Using an "Island" oriented approach to Biblical understanding